1TnR Selectivity Enables Super-Dense Non-Volatile Memory Arrays - One Transistor for Many Memory Cells

 “Crossbar RRAM technology seems very promising in terms of scalability, endurance, power consumption and especially manufacturing cost,” said Yann de Charentenay, senior analyst, MEMS Devices & Technologies at Yole Développement (Yole).
 In Yole’s report, entitled “Emerging Non-Volatile Memory” (Released in Feb.
 2013), the company was expecting that RRAM technology would be the best candidate for NAND replacement in mass storage applications.
 “Since this technology and market analysis has been published, RRAM technology has made significant progress in term of scalability/chip density.
 “We are excited to see the first Crossbar RRAM samples,” he added.

 Founded in 2010 as a Kleiner Perkins Caufield & Byers incubation, Crossbar, a start-up based in Santa Clara, California, is the inventor of a new class of non-volatile RRAM memory technology.
 Designed to usher in a new era of electronics innovation, Crossbar will deliver up to a terabyte (TB) of storage on a single-chip the size of a postage stamp, with very low power, very high performance and compatibility with standard CMOS semiconductor manufacturing tools, processes and infrastructure.
 As the exclusive holder of resistive RAM (RRAM) patents from the University of Michigan, Crossbar has filed 125 unique patents, with 50 already issued.
 Crossbar recently completed its Series C financing round of funding with investments from Artiman Ventures, Kleiner Perkins Caufield & Byers, Northern Light Venture Capital, the University of Michigan, SAIF Partners, Korea Investment Partners, CBC-Capital and Tao Invest.
-For more information, visit www.crossbar-inc.com or follow us on Twitter, LinkedIn and Google+.
+For more information, visit www.crossbar-inc.com or follow us on Twitter and LinkedIn.

 Tel: (408) 295-4309 x104